 The Disneyland Resort goes out of its way to make sure all guests have fun, even if they can't experience all of the rides.
 Let's start with the Disneyland height requirements and then we'll hop to Disneyland Rider Switch.
-If you want to see any of the Disneyland rides in action, check them out on our Undercover Tourist YouTube channel!
+There are some updates to Rider Switch we will go over.
+If you want to see any of the Disneyland rides in action, check them out on our YouTube channel!
+For a downloadable version of all the Disneyland and Disney California Adventure Park height requirements, save our infographics by clicking the link!

 Complete List of Disneyland and Disney California Adventure Height Requirements